bublejs/buble-demo/src/guide/99-faqs.md

 ### What does Babel do better than Bublé?

 Lots of things.
 It's mature, battle-tested and has a huge and enthusiastic community around it.
 It's extremely flexible, allowing you to create your own transformation plugins, and has a large ecosystem of existing plugins.
-It can handle JSX.

 If you need the additional power and flexibility, or don't share Bublé's [opinions](#what-is-buble) about spec compliance, you should continue to use Babel.